italia/Satosa-Saml2Spid/README.md

 You can find them in `example/static` and edit at your taste.
-To configure redirection to these pages, or to third-party services, consider the following configuration files:
+To get redirection to these pages, or redirection to third-party services, consider the following configuration files:

 - `example/proxy_conf.yml`, example: `UNKNOW_ERROR_REDIRECT_PAGE: "http://localhost:9999/error_page.html"`
 - `example/plugins/{backends,frontends}/$filename`, example: `disco_srv: "http://172.17.0.1:9999/static/disco.html"`